Regional Council of Unrecognized Villages: Structure

-Background

-In order to understand the role of this organization it's important to know the background of the Negev Bedouin.

-Early sedentism
+History

 Negev Bedouins were originally a nomadic society engaged in herding, agriculture and sometimes fishing.
 Traditional Bedouin lifestyle began to change after the French invasion of Egypt in 1798.
 At the end of the 19th century, following the need to establish law and order in the Negev, the Ottoman Empire started forcing sedentarization of the Bedouins.

 In 1858 a new Ottoman Land Law was issued that offered the legal grounds for the displacement of the Bedouin.
 Under the Tanzimat reforms the Ottoman Land Law of 1858 instituted an unprecedented land registration process.
 Few Bedouin opted to register their lands with the Ottoman Tapu, due to lack of enforcement by the Ottomans, illiteracy, refusal to pay taxes and lack of relevance of written documentation of ownership to the Bedouin way of life at that time.

 It was a fatal mistake since Israel has inherited and mainly implemented the Ottoman Land Law as the only preceding law frame.
 While determining the land ownership Israel relied mainly on Tabu recordings whereas most of the Bedouin land fell under the Ottoman class of 'non-workable' (mawat) land and thus belonged to the state under Ottoman law.
 Moreover, Israel nationalized most of the Negev lands, using The Land Rights Settlement Ordinance from 1969.